In order to be able to submit articles to the journal and check the current status of your materials, you need to be logged in as a registered user.

 Actual writing of the names of institutions, terms, acronyms, toponyms

-At the beginning of the article, submit the full name of the institutions and the abbreviated one, if such will be used later (State Institution National Antarctic Scientific Center, Ministry of Education and Science of Ukraine (SI NASC), Akademik Vernadsky Station.
+At the beginning of the article, submit the full name of the institutions and the abbreviated one, if such will be used later (State Institution National Antarctic Scientific Center, Ministry of Education and Science of Ukraine (SI NASC), Ukrainian Antarctic Akademik Vernadsky station (Akademik Vernadsky station).
 The same for terms and acronyms - first the full name is given, and then abbreviated.
 Toponyms in the text are indicated in full.

 Section names (in bold, capital letters) are indicated on a separate line; before and after the section name a blank line must be left, subheadings are indicated in bold, normal letters.
 All sections should have a maximum length of 100 characters and have thematically adequate names.
 The number of figures and tables in the text should be minimal and occupy no more than half an A4 sheet.
 Pictures should preferably be submitted in black and white, scanned with a resolution of at least 300 dpi.
 It is not allowed to submit the same material in tabular and graphic form.

 Tables with short headings (single spaced) should be inserted into the text and numbered sequentially in Arabic numerals (in the upper left corner before the name of the table).
 The thickness of the lines (frames) of tables should be 0.5 pt.
 The word Table or Table 1 is italics, the title text is highlighted in bold, and after the word Table or Table 1 should be a full stop.
 References in the text to any of the tables should look like this: (Table 1), if there is only one table in the manuscript - (Table).
 The orientation of the tables on the page is portrait, the layout is vertical.
 No full stop after the caption of a table.
 All table cells should be filled in.